 The Xbox Wireless Headset is disappointing for neutral sound.
-Out-of-the-box, these headphones have a really bass-heavy sound profile that can overwhelm your mixes.
+Out-of-the-box, these headphones have a bass-heavy sound profile that can overwhelm your mixes.
 They're also very prone to inconsistent bass and treble delivery, and their passive soundstage is perceived as closed-off and unnatural, which doesn't make for a very immersive audio experience.
 Luckily, you can customize them using the graphic EQ or presets to help achieve a more neutral sound profile.

 The Xbox Wireless Headset is just okay for office use.
 These well-built headphones have a comfortable fit and deliver over 19 hours of continuous playback time.
 However, they won't block out ambient chatter around you, and they aren't the most breathable, so they could make your ears warm when worn for long periods.

-These headphones are passably breathable.
+The Xbox Wireless Headset is passably breathable.
 They have an over-ear design, so they trap in a bit of heat, which could make you sweat.
-While this could be a bigger problem if you're wearing them while running, it shouldn't be too troublesome if you're sitting down to game.
+While this could be a bigger problem if you're wearing them while running, it won't be too troublesome if you're gaming.

 The Xbox Wireless Headset has an extremely bass-heavy sound profile.
 Using the default 'Game EQ' setting, which is the flattest EQ, these headphones deliver a very thumpy, boomy sound that some users may find overwhelming.
 Luckily, they have a couple of EQ presets as well as a graphic EQ that you can use to tweak their sound to your liking.
 If you're looking for a more neutral sound profile or if you would like to see how the other EQ presets stack up against the default setting, you can see a comparison graph here.
-Note that for over-ear headphones, we also do a sweep with humans and match the crossfade.
+For over-ear headphones, we also do a sweep with humans and match the crossfade.
 Anything below 600-900 Hz are human measurements.
 If you prefer a less thumpy sound, you can also try tweaking the bass levels using a custom EQ preset with settings like those displayed in Custom 1 or Custom 2.

 The Xbox Wireless Headset has bad bass accuracy.
 It's very overemphasized across the range, resulting in powerful thump, boom, and punch.
-However, some users may find it sounds overwhelming and muddy.
+However, it also sounds overwhelming and muddy.

 The Xbox Wireless Headset has passable treble accuracy.
 The low-treble is slightly underemphasized, which can veil the upper harmonics of vocals and lead instruments.
 However, there's an overemphasis in the mid-treble, which makes sibilants like cymbals piercing.

-The passive soundstage is poor.
+The Xbox Wireless Headset has a poor passive soundstage performance.
 Like many other closed-back headphones, the soundstage is perceived as unnatural, closed-off, and shallow.
 Audio is perceived as coming from inside your head rather than from speakers placed around you.